 Ages: 0 to Adult

 Directions: Log any book online you read over the summer and receive points for each book read.
 You earn 50 points for any book and 100 points for any book published by CPH.
 Log 1000 points and be entered to win a prize.
 You receive a prize entry every time you reach 1000 points.
-Every child who logs 1000 points will receive a free book in the mail.
+In the past, my children have received a free book in the mail once they reached 1000 points.
+No details given but it was always a pleasant surprise when it happened.
 You can set up a family account to log books for multiple users.
 More details available on the CPH Reads website.

 Local Library Summer Reading Programs